hacksu/react-tutorial/README.md

 ```

-- while you copy that down: this is the intricate clockwork part of react. react updates the page over and over again by running this function over and over again. however, normally, variables get reset to their initial values when functions get re-run. if we updated our "place" variable by saying, like, `place="mars"`, it wouldn't update things properly; because to create the updated version of this page, the function needs to be re-run, and every time this function runs, place gets set to "texas" by that line of code. so it would never output anything containing "mars" in the return value down here. that's the most basic reason why we can't update our variables the normal way and have our page update.
+- while you copy that down: this is the intricate clockwork part of react. react updates the page over and over again by running this function over and over again. however, normally, variables get reset to their initial values when functions get re-run. if we updated our "place" variable by saying, like, `place="mars"`, it wouldn't update things properly; because to create the updated version of this page, the function needs to be re-run, and every time this function runs, place gets set to "world" by that line of code. so it would never output anything containing "mars" in the return value down here. that's the most basic reason why we can't update our variables the normal way and have our page update.

 - so, the values of our variables actually need to be stored outside of our component-creating function, and react will do this for us. we have all the tools we need for that on this line of code here (the one with "useState".)